 That said, there are many things that an EHR can’t do.

-For healthcare teams to be able to collaborate fully in a digital setting – particularly those spread over different locations or working remotely – you need to invest in a modern, mobile-friendly digital workplace platform that addresses the rest of your digital needs via a single access point.
+For healthcare teams to be able to collaborate fully in a digital setting – particularly those spread over different locations or working remotely – you need to invest in modern, mobile-friendly digital workplace technologies that address the rest of your digital needs via a single access point.

 This will allow your workplace to: